Azure/reliable-web-app-pattern-java/prod-deployment.md

     ./mvnw clean package
     ```

-    This will create the `jar` file cams-0.0.1-SNAPSHOT.jar in the `target` directory.
+    This will create the jar file `cams.jar` in the `src/contoso-fiber/target/` directory.
 This file will be used to deploy the application to Azure App Service.

 1. Start a *new* terminal in the dev container